NeoTheThird/hello-world/README.md

 # hello-world
-A simple c++ program in the tradition of outputting "Hello world!" as ones first console application.
+A simple c++ program in the tradition of printing "Hello world!" as ones first console application.